polterguy/magic.node/README.md

 since it will look for values with 5 characters instead.
 The `Iterator` class can be found in the `magic.node.expressions` namespace.

+## Usage

+You can include the following NuGet packages into your project to access Magic Node directly.

+* `magic.node` - Core node parts.
+* `magic.node.expressions` - Gives you expression support on your nodes.
+* `magic.node.extensions` - Contains the Hyperlambda parser and generator, in addition to the typing system.

 ## Documenting nodes, arguments to slots, etc

 When referencing nodes in the documentation for Magic, it is common to reference them like __[this]__, where